Alcachofraz/Velocity-Collecting-Distributed-System/README.md

 ## Scenario

-We have been requested to have multiple sensors in multiple cities collecting velocity samples in hihgways.
+We have been requested to have multiple sensors in multiple cities collecting velocity samples in highways.
 Velocity values may vary between **0 km/h** and **270 km/h**, and each sample comes with the **sensor ID**, the **city** and the **date**.
 The values collected should be held in a log file, before being published to the servers that will provide a **User Application** with a fair ammount of possible queries, like the highest velocity ever registered or the average velocity in a certain city.

 ## Implementation